okTurtles/group-income/docs/Style-Guide.md

 Since this is a Vue.js project, any pull requests **must** follow *Priority A* rules mentioned in the [Vue.js Style Guide](https://vuejs.org/v2/style-guide/), and *should* follow the *Priority B* rules.
 Please take the time to read at least those two sections.

 ## CSS Style Guide

+Use l- for layout components and c- for anything inside a component.
+This makes it easier to understand where to find the code and understand the dependencies.
+All other classes are global and should be kept to a minimum for simplicity and to avoid conflicts.

 TODO: complete style guide

-Use l- for layout components and c- for anything inside a component.
-It's just easier to understand where to fine the code and inderstand the dependencies.
-All other classes are globals and should be kept to a minimum for simplicity and avoid interdependencies problems.

-In general, think simplicity and don't over ingenior.
-It's easier to add style in a component and add few lines of code than trying to create the most generic css that create increasing complexity.
-With design refinement the process should slowly reverse and we should see common pattern emerging naturally.

 ## Group Income Data Model Rules